Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 Diagnosing Worm Infestations in Dogs

-A heavy worm burden should be suspected in any puppy displaying signs of a potbelly, poor weight gain, poor coat quality, vomiting, diarrhea or anemia.
-Some pups may pass live worms in their feces, although again this is usually only seen in dogs with a large number of the parasites.
-In other pets it will be necessary for your veterinarian or a veterinary reference laboratory to perform investigations on a fecal sample from your dog.
+A heavy worm burden should be suspected in any puppy displaying signs of a potbelly, poor weight gain, poor coat quality, vomiting, diarrhoea or anemia.
+Some pups may pass live worms in their faeces, although again this is usually only seen in dogs with a large number of the parasites.
+In other pets, it will be necessary for your veterinarian or a veterinary reference laboratory to perform investigations on a fecal sample from your dog.

-Microscopic examination of a fresh fecal smear or a fecal flotation sample will reveal the presence of worm larvae or worm eggs depending on the types of worms present in your dog's gastrointestinal tract.
-For most of the common worms seen in dogs these tests are very sensitive, and are a useful part of routine health screening in any pet.
+Microscopic examination of a fresh faecal smear or a faecal flotation sample will reveal the presence of worm larvae or worm eggs depending on the types of worms present in your dog's gastrointestinal tract.
+For most of the common worms seen in dogs, these tests are very sensitive and are a useful part of routine health screening in any pet.